Pottery is one of the most common and durable artifacts on archaeological sites throughout the world.

 Pottery type collection

-Pre-Columbian and historic period aboriginal pottery from Florida and the Southeastern U.S. View examples of these in our Image Galleries.
+Pre-Columbian and historic period Indigenous pottery from Florida and the southeastern United States.
+View examples of these in our Image Galleries.

 Comparative clay sample collection